Welcome To Quetzal Copper

 There are government supported tailwinds for copper consumption.
 Canada and the U.S. governments support copper demand with tax breaks and incentives.
 And the source of that copper matters.
 That’s why we want to be in North America.

 Quetzal Copper’s projects are the kind that only become available in the deepest bear markets.
 They are easy to access, close to infrastructure, close to operating mines, and have millions of dollars spent on exploration.
-Quetzal brings the technical experience to interpret the date and identify the targets that will deliver the best risk to reward opportunities.
+Quetzal brings the technical experience to interpret the data and identify the targets that will deliver the best risk to reward opportunities.

 We have a strict guideline on what defines success.
 As you will see, these projects check all the boxes for reduced risk, high-reward exploration.